If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Ar Tonelico Metafalica book anime.gif

-An extremely strange unused file.
-This is the animation that plays in Fullmetal Alchemist: Omoide no Sonata for the Game Boy Advance whenever the player opens the compilation of alchemy combinations that Edward can use in said game.
+Even more strangely, this animation is from Fullmetal Alchemist: Omoide no Sonata for the Game Boy Advance.
+In that game, it's used when the player opens the compilation of alchemy combinations that Edward can use.

 Ar Tonelico Metafalica wmap interface r01.png

-An unused map select screen that is not translated.
+An unused map select screen that was left untranslated.
 Most likely an early development screen capture.

 Regional Differences